Theryston/db-mycro/README.md

   ]
  ```

- the columns of a repository are what fields that repository will have.
+ the columns of a repository are the fields that the repository will have.
+They get an array of objects where each object has the essential settings for that column. and each of the objects has the following parameters: